jjmccarty/ai-case-study/README.md

 * Anthropic was founded as a result of directional differences between Anthropics founders (Dario and Daniel Amodei) and OpenAI leadership.

-Anthropic provides a very clear mission statiement [^2]:
+Anthropic provides a very clear mission statement [^2]:

 >Anthropic exists for our mission: to ensure transformative AI helps people and society flourish.
 Progress this decade may be rapid, and we expect increasingly capable systems to pose novel challenges.
 We pursue our mission by building frontier systems, studying their behaviors, working to responsibly deploy them, and regularly sharing our safety insights.
 We collaborate with other projects and stakeholders seeking a similar outcome.